 Our Team | Nuestro Equipo

-Dr. Cristalís Capielo Rosario is the faculty leader of PLENA.
-She is a Puerto Rico native, mother of Andrés Esteban Capielo Saul and wife to Dr. Steven Saul.
-She is an Associate Professors in the School of Counseling and Counseling Psychology at ASU.
-She graduated in 2016 with a doctorate in Counseling Psychology from The University of Georgia.
-Her programmatic research agenda centers on understanding health disparities among Latinx people, particularly Puerto Rican immigrant communities in Florida.
+Cristalís Capielo Rosario, PhD is the faculty leader of PLENA.
+She is a Puerto Rico native, mother of Andrés Esteban Capielo Saul, and wife to Dr. Steven Saul.
+She is an associate professor and Training Director of the PhD program in the School of Counseling and Counseling Psychology at ASU.
+She graduated in 2016 with a doctorate in counseling psychology from The University of Georgia.
+Her programmatic research agenda centers on understanding health disparities among Latinx people, particularly Puerto Rican immigrant communities in the United States.
 To do this work, she draws on quantitative and qualitative methodologies.
-Dr. Capielo Rosario’s methods are guided by a critical framework, which argues that individual differences (e.g., ethnicity, race) across Latinx groups in the U.S. interact with social (e.g., racism) and psychocultural (e.g., acculturation) processes, and institutions (e.g., colonialism) to influence the wellbeing of Latinx populations.
-Her research could be organized along to main areas: (a) evaluating individual characteristics and psychocultural indicators of wellbeing, and (b) examining social processes and institutions that influence health.
-This research agenda addresses how interactions across multiple levels of power and oppression influence the wellbeing of Latinxs in the United States.
-Curriculum vitae.
+Dr. Capielo Rosario’s methods are guided by a critical framework, which argues that individual differences (e.g., ethnicity, race) across Latinx groups in the U.S. interact with social (e.g., racism) and psychocultural (e.g., acculturation) processes, and institutions (e.g., colonialism) to influence the well-being of Latinx populations.
+This research agenda addresses how interactions across multiple levels of power and oppression influence the well-being of Latinxs in the United States.
 Dr. Capielo Rosario is bilingual and a native Spanish speaker.

-Génesis Ramos-Rosado, MA is a third-year doctoral student in the Counseling Psychology program at Arizona State University and a native of Puerto Rico.
+Génesis Ramos-Rosado, MA is a fourth-year doctoral student in the Counseling Psychology program at Arizona State University and a native of Puerto Rico.
 Before starting her doctoral program, Génesis graduated with a bachelor’s degree in science from the University of Puerto Rico at Mayaguez.
-Génesis is the current PLENA lab leader.
 In 2023 Géneiss defended her master’s thesis, Colonial mentality as a vehicle of fragmentation and horizontal oppression in Puerto Ricans living in the United States.
 Génesis is bilingual and a native Spanish speaker.

 PLENA ALUMNI